BACHELOR OF ARTS IN HOSPITALITY BUSINESS MANAGEMENT

 - Identified service issues and proposed solutions, considering the interests of stakeholders.

 - Worked with a team to evaluate a hospitality operation, present findings and propose solutions to perceived problems, considering implications for stakeholders.

 - Deepened your understanding of different cultures and their associated business operations, preferably through studying abroad.

 Hospitality business management at Everett is a degree completion program.
 Students should complete the majority of the WSU general education (UCORE) requirements before enrolling.
 We recommend pursuing one of Washington’s transferable associate’s degrees; these degrees will fulfill most of WSU’s UCORE requirements and usually will confer junior standing upon enrollment at WSU Everett.

-The Carson College of Business requires all business majors to take certain prerequisite courses before certifying into the degree program.
-This can be done after enrolling at WSU Everett, but it will save a lot of time if you take the pre-business courses before you transfer.
+The Carson College of Business requires all business majors to take certain prerequisite courses before accessing many 300-400 level classes.
+Some can be taken after enrolling at WSU Everett, but it will save a lot of time if you take the pre-business courses before you transfer.

 Complete these WSU courses (or transferable equivalents) with a GPA of 2.5 or better:

 - ACCTG 230, 231- Accounting Principles and Managerial Accounting